-Feeding your cat a diet that consists of food that’s lower in phosphorus, sodium, and protein content can help to positively change your cat’s health while also declining the progression of the kidney disease.
+Feeding your cat a kidney diet that consists of food that typically has low protein, phosphorus, sodium, can help to positively change your cat’s health while also providing great kidney support for your kitten by declining the progression of the kidney disease.

-Ensuring that you’re feeding your cat foods low in protein, sodium, and phosphorus and focusing your attention on giving your cat food in fiber, antioxidants, and water-soluble vitamins is a common treatment that is used to slow the progression of chronic kidney disease.
+Ensuring that you’re feeding your cat low protein cat food as well as lower amounts of sodium, and phosphorus and focusing your attention on giving your cat food in fiber, antioxidants, and water-soluble vitamins is a common treatment that is used to slow the progression of chronic kidney disease.